-ITC3215 SOFTWARE DEVELOPMENT LAB L T P C
+SOFTWARE DEVELOPMENT LAB

-- Create a project team and appoint a project leader. - Assume the role of client .discuss, evaluate and propose the requirements for a real world problem. - Discuss the software requirement with team lead. - Use the template to write requirements. - To take part in ongoing project development process such as requirement analysis, design, implementation and testing. - Learn where and how to make improvements in the software development process through developing projects.
+- Createaprojectteamandappointaprojectleader. - Assumetheroleofclient. discuss, evaluate and propose the requirements for a real-world problem. - Discuss the software requirement with teamlead. - Use the template to writerequirements. - To take part in ongoing project development process such asrequirementanalysis, design, implementation andtesting. - Learn where and how to make improvements in the softwaredevelopmentprocess through developingprojects.